Albdroid-AL/Mediafire_APIS/README.md

 Mediafire Streaming API SDK Multi Functions

 # New API INFO
-    Added New Structure for easy get & added more Web Players
+    Added New Structure for easy get & added more Web Players, Removed get by url structure, now is get by video id.

 # New Hosted API